 The township of Hay in the middle of the vast Hay Plains marks roughly the halfway point between Sydney and Adelaide.

-Hay sits at the junction of the Sturt and Cobb Highways and as a major transport junction makes an ideal stop regardless if you are just looking for somewhere to get a feed and some fuel or if you are planning on breaking the trip up half with an overnight stay.
+Hay sits at the junction of the Sturt and Cobb Highways and, as a major transport junction, makes an ideal stop regardless if you are looking for somewhere to get a feed and some fuel or if you are planning on breaking the trip up half with an overnight stay.

-As for petrol/diesel options.
-There are a couple of options, with a Caltex within the township, as well as both a Caltex and a Shell opposite Shear Outback along the Sturt Highway.
-Along this section of the Sturt Highway, it’s worth keeping in mind that the next town is 140kms away.
+As for petrol/diesel options, there are a couple of options, with an Ampol within the township (along the Cobb Highway), as well as both an Ampol and a Shell opposite Shear Outback along the Sturt Highway.
+Along this section of the Sturt Highway, it’s worth keeping in mind that the next town is 140 km away.

-Should you decide to stay in Hay overnight to help break up the trip over two days, then I would recommendations for places to stay in Hay:
+Should you decide to stay in Hay overnight to help break up the trip over two days, then I would recommend the following places to stay in Hay:

 - Cobb Inlander Motel – Ideal if you are looking for a simple overnight stay option that will allow you to get back on the road early.